philrz/super/docs/commands/super.md

 About to execute
 ================
-SUPER_VAM=1 super -z -I /mnt/tmpdir/tmp.yfAdMeskPR
+SUPER_VAM=1 super -s -I /mnt/tmpdir/tmp.yfAdMeskPR

 With query
 ==========